steven-hill/Faraway-Frames/README.md

 - UI framework is UIKit.
 - Swift concurrency uses the default settings.
 - Networking with async/await, `URLSession` and `NSCache`.
-- The testing framework for unit tests is Swift Testing, and the project is built with TDD.
+- The testing frameworks used are Swift Testing and XCTest, and the project is built with TDD.

 ### API
 - [Studio Ghibli API](https://ghibliapi.vercel.app).